LinuxSuRen/transfer/README.md

 ```

 ## Limitations
-* Not stable when sending data from MacOS
+* Not fast enough (6.45 MB/s) when sending data from macOS